nutrition

 Instructions:

 1. Toss the spinach and milk into your blender first.
-Blend until the spinach is totally gone.
+Blend until the spinach is gone.
 No green bits.
 This is.

 2. Add the banana, frozen strawberries, and any optional ingredients.